Shamsalfahad/-warehouse-management-client-side/README.md

 ## Live Site Link [https://assignment-11-node-mongo-4a404.web.app/]

-⚪ Google authentication.
+⚪ Google authentication. <br>
-⚪ Email password authentication.
+⚪ Email password authentication. <br>
-⚪ Can add products.
+⚪ Can add products. <br>
-⚪ Can delete products.
+⚪ Can delete products. <br>
-⚪ You can register and then you can login your self.
+⚪ You can register and then you can login your self. <br>
 ⚪ Also has JWT.